tosdr/tosback-versions/adobe/Privacy Policy.md

 *   We use cookies and other technologies to track the use of our websites and apps.
 To learn about opportunities to choose not to allow cookies, click [here](https://www.adobe.com/privacy/opt-out.html).
 If you are using our website in a browser, this information is also available in our [Cookies Policy](https://www.adobe.com/privacy/cookies.html).

 *   There are several places within Adobe’s websites and apps that allow you to post comments, upload pictures, or submit content which will be publicly available where you choose to participate in these activities.
 We also disclose personal information to other companies in the Adobe family and with advertising and sales partners consistent with your choices.
-We also share information with third parties we engage to process information on our behalf or when such sharing is required by law, or in certain other situations.
+We also share information with third parties we engage to process personal information on our behalf or when such sharing is required by law, or in certain other situations.
 [Learn more](https://www.adobe.com/privacy/policy.html#websites-applications).

 *   We transfer your personal information to the US and other countries, which may be outside the country in which you live.
-We use European Commission approved contract clauses and Privacy Shield to help protect your personal information.
+We use government-approved contractual clauses such as European Commission approved Standard Contractual Clauses to help protect your personal information.
 [Learn more](https://www.adobe.com/privacy/policy.html#info-transfer).

 * * *